-Women have been donning wedding bands for centuries and the styles and trends to choose from have only flourished for upcoming brides.
+Women have been donning wedding bands for centuries and the styles and trends to choose from have only flourished for upcoming Boston brides.
 The trend to watch this year is stacking wedding bands, and not just stacking but stacking on many different fingers, mixing and matching shapes, metals and even adding some color.
+We have been seeing beautiful brides all over the city, young and old, enhancing their classic engagement ring/wedding band pairing with this fashion forward look.
 With all of the unique and beautiful bands we have to offer at Long’s, choosing meaningful wedding bands that complement your individual personality has never been more enjoyable.

 1. Stacking on Different Fingers